African swine fever (ASF)

 African swine fever (ASF) is a serious, highly contagious and incurable viral infection that only affects domestic and wild pigs and almost always leads to the death of the infected pigs.
 There is currently no way to protect pigs through preventive vaccination.
 There is no danger to humans.
 ASF is not transmissible to humans - neither through the consumption of pork nor through direct animal contact.
 ASF is also harmless for domestic and farm animal species other than pigs.

-What measures has the city taken?
+What happened and what measures has the city taken?

 To which districts do the measures apply?